broadinstitute/cromwell/README.md

 ## zones

-Passed to JES: "List of Google Compute Engine availability zones to which resource creation will restricted."
+The ordered list of zone preference (see [Region and Zones](https://cloud.google.com/compute/docs/zones) documentation for specifics)

 The zones are specified as a space separated list, with no commas.

 ```
 runtime {
-  zones: "US_Metro MX_Metro"
+  zones: "us-central1-a us-central1-b"
 }
 ```

-Defaults to "us-central1-a".
+Defaults to "us-central1-a"

 ## docker